CylonicRaider/Instant/docs/RUNNING.md

     database and reading logfiles without connecting to any server; this can be used to "convert" log files to databases without the need to run a backend.

+**TL;DR**: Installing the `websocket_server` library mentioned in the second paragraph and running

+    script/scribe.py --msgdb messages.sqlite --maxlen 100 \
+        ws://localhost:8080/room/test/ws

+should start a Scribe instance in the *&test* room on a local backend.